dkrest1/theseedfi_assessment/README.md

   amount NUMERIC(10, 4) NOT NULL -- 10 total digits (including potential sign), 4 decimal places
 );
 ```
-Also we can also handle it as a `string`, it's main by preference, this also prevent value from rounding up.
+**Alternative** we can also handle it as a `string`, it's main by preference, this also prevent value from rounding up.

 ## Features